koki/short/docs/index.md

 Manageable Kubernetes manifests through composable, reusable syntax

 ## Motivation
 The description format for Kubernetes manifests, as it stands today, is verbose and unintuitive.
-Anecdotally, it has been
+Anecdotally, it has been:

  - Time consuming to write
  - Error-prone, hard to get right without referring to documentation